Please send me information about this trip

 How do I get to lodges in the Amazon jungle?

 Daily flights can be booked from Lima and Cusco.
 Morning flights are best for arrival in PEM and midday or later flights are best for departure from PEM.
 We will review the parameters for your flights before you book them.
 Flights from Lima often make a short stop in Cusco on the way in each direction.
 Passengers stay on the plane.
-Once you arrive in the lodge, our local guide will meet you and accompany you all the way to the lodge and then stay with you on the return trip to the airport.
+Once you arrive in the lodge, the local guide will meet you and accompany you all the way to the lodge and then stay with you on the return trip to the airport.

 Where do I put my luggage?